 Generally, most state law prohibits the use of past crimes or arrest records as a factor against you in a hiring decision unless it is in some way relevant to the job position, or if your conviction bans your from working in that particular field.
 In some cases, the use of criminal records in a hiring decision may be discriminatory.
 If you think your rights may have been violated, you should contact a lawyer licensed in your state.

-Ban the Box is a campaign to remove questions about past criminal convictions from job applications and push background checks to a later point in the hiring process.
-The idea is to give applicants a chance to prove their qualifications to an employer without the stigma of a past criminal conviction.
+Ban the Box is a campaign to remove questions about past criminal convictions from job applications.
+The idea is to push background checks to a later point in the hiring process so employers will consider candidates’ qualifications first.

 CAUTION: Additional laws may apply.
 If the chart below indicates that your state has no statute, this means there is no law that specifically addresses the issue.
 However, there may be a state administrative regulation or local ordinance that does control arrest and conviction records.
 Call your state department of labor for more information.